OdedMous/HMM-POS-Tagger/README.md

 **The Viterbi algorithm**
 A dynamic programming algorithm for finding the most likely sequence of hidden states (=tags in our case).
 Its advantage is its run time: if the number of optional tags is K and the length of the words sequence is N, than the **inference** (prediction) phase (calculating the probability for each sequance of tags, and return the most probability one) of a **brute-force method** takes O(K^N).
 However, viterbi algorithem takes O(N * K^m) for a m-gram HMM model.

+More details on HMM can be found in the excellent book "Speech and Language Processing", by Dan Jurafsky and James H. Martin.

 ## **Some implementation details**